polar-app/polar-app/docs/ROADMAP.md

 # Medium Term

+- Advanced video support including a video player with the ability to keep annotations on the video and jump to the offsets.

 - Fix font / zoom issues at 1.5x.
 In order to do this I need to get access to the webview behind the iframe but if I change the zoom level there it changes the zoom level for the entire page.